Oregon Students Learn and Explore Research (OSLER) TL1

 A non-degree track is available to those who wish to enroll in core didactic courses of interest but not complete a certificate or MCR degree.

-HIP Buffet Seminar Series
+Invent Seminar Series